andybalholm/redwood/starlark.md

 - `block`: block the request and show a block page.

 - `block_invisible`: block the request and send a small transparent image instead of a block page.

+Other methods of `Response`:

+- `thumbnail(500)`: returns a JPEG thumbnail of the response, no more than 500 pixels in width and height.
+  If no thumbnail is available (either because the response body is not a supported image format, or because the body is too large), `thumbnail` returns `None`.
+  The default size is 1000 pixels.

 ## Language and Library Notes